ratul003/Cost-Benefit-Optimization-Using-Predictive-Analytics/README.md

 # Determining the optimal stacking level in Bangladesh using Cost Benefit Analysis

- - This project was done as part of an initiative to drive profitability and maintain a healthy customer experience at an optimal cost efficiency for the largest food delivery business Foodpanda | Delivery Hero in Bangladesh.
+ - This project was done as part of an initiative to drive Top Line profitability and maintain a healthy customer experience at an optimal cost efficiency for the largest food delivery platform Foodpanda | Delivery Hero in Bangladesh.

 #### Breakdown: The project is divided into 3 stages -->
- - Data ETL (Check SQL Query Doc)
+ - Data Extract/Transform/Load (Check SQL Query Doc)
  - Statistical Data Modeling (Check R HTML/RMD Doc)
- - Stakeholder Management and Driving the Proposal (Check Google Slides)
+ - Project Management and Execution (Check Google Slides)

 ## What?
 ### Determining the optimal “ML Algo Order Assignment” stacking levels using Cost-Benefit Analysis